annettedorothea/com.anfelisa.web.documents/README.md

 - Run ```npm install```.
 - Start the server with ```npm start```.

-If you want to user the [de.acegen](https://github.com/annettedorothea/de.acegen) Eclpise plugin, see [de.anfelisa.server](https://github.com/annettedorothea/com.anfelisa.server) for instructions.
+If you want to use the [de.acegen](https://github.com/annettedorothea/de.acegen) Eclpise plugin, see [de.anfelisa.server](https://github.com/annettedorothea/com.anfelisa.server) for instructions.